Queensland Citizen Science strategy

 To be eligible, an applicant must be Queensland based with an ABN, propose a project that meets the definition of citizen science as “public participation and collaboration in scientific research with the aim to increase scientific knowledge”, and address one or more of the Queensland Citizen Science strategy goals.

-The Queensland Citizen Science Grants are now open.
+Applications for the Queensland Citizen Science Grants are now closed.

 Research to develop the strategy

 To inform the development of the Queensland Citizen Science Strategy, research was undertaken to understand Queenslanders’ perceptions and attitudes towards science .

 - One in five (20%) Queenslanders knew what the acronym STEM (science, technology, engineering and maths) stands for.

 - Only 3% of Queenslanders knew the term ‘citizen science’ when first asked about it but when provided with a description this figure rose to about 20%.
 Of those who did know what citizen science was, about one quarter had participated in projects in Queensland.

 - 68% of Queenslanders consider themselves interested in science (down from 74% in 2016).